-When the seat heating is switched on, the Heated Seat symbol appears in the 1 area of the display.
+When the seat heating is switched on, the Heated Seat symbol appears in area 1 of the display.

 The seat heating can be configured in the Heated Seat menu.

 The heating level for the passenger seat heating can be controlled by a switch next to the right grab handle.